cjezequel/BiodiversityDataCourse/README.md

 ## Data page: password and upload form

-The `data.html` page follows the model of [Rcourse.html](https://aureletoussaint.github.io/homepage/Rcourse.html):
+The `data.html` page regroup all information:

 - **Password screen**: all content is hidden behind a password form (`script.js`, variable `CORRECT_PASSWORD`, default value `data2026`). ⚠️ **This is not real security**: the password is visible in the page's source code (anyone can use "View Page Source").
 It's just a cosmetic filter / to avoid accidental indexing, not protection against a serious access attempt.
 Never use it for sensitive or confidential data.
   - To change the password: open `script.js`, find the line `var CORRECT_PASSWORD = "data2026";`, and replace the value.